Last Updated on March 30, 2022

 Wadi Rum is a protected area covering 720 square kilometers of dramatic desert wilderness in the south of Jordan.
 Huge mountains of sandstone and granite emerge, sheer-sided, from wide sandy valleys to reach heights of 1700 meters and more.
 Narrow canyons and fissures cut deep into the mountains and many conceal ancient rock drawings etched by the peoples of the desert over millennia.
 Bedouin tribes still live among the mountains of Rum and their large goat-hair tents are a special feature of the landscape.

-There are many ways to enjoy the attractions of Rum, including jeep, camel and hiking tours and you can stay overnight in a Bedouin tent and gaze at the amazing panoply of stars.
+There are many ways to enjoy the attractions of Rum, including sandboarding, jeep safari, camel riding and hiking tours and you can stay overnight in a Bedouin tent and gaze at the amazing panoply of stars in the desert free of light polution.

 To safeguard its unique desert landscape, Wadi Rum was declared a protected area in1998 and an intensive conservation programme is now underway.
 Source: wadirum.jo